softerboy/office-control/README.md

 #### So your browser doesn't allow XMLHTTPRequests from origin http://localhost:8080

-To fix this, install any CORS fixer extension into your browser, for Chrome [Moesif](https://chrome.google.com/webstore/detail/moesif-origin-cors-change/digfbfaphojjndkpccljibejjbppifbc?hl=en) is best choise
+To fix this, install any CORS fixer extension into your browser, for Chrome [Moesif](https://chrome.google.com/webstore/detail/moesif-origin-cors-change/digfbfaphojjndkpccljibejjbppifbc?hl=en) is best choise.
 Turn on [Moesif](https://chrome.google.com/webstore/detail/moesif-origin-cors-change/digfbfaphojjndkpccljibejjbppifbc?hl=en) extension and refresh home page

+# !!!
+Again, application is not uses any statefull database, all your changes are saved in InMemoryDataProvider, so after server restarted, all your changes removed from memory.